2 Type of Employment

 (supervisory, case management, computer software/hardware, tools, machinery, typing speed, ability to speak Anishinabek language, etc.)

 (honors, accomplishments, leadership, public speaking, achievements, etc. and professional qualifications)

 Using the Browse button, please select the files from your coputer which contain you covering letter and resume.
-Your files should be in one of these formats: Adobe PDF (.pdf), Microsoft Word (.doc) or Rich text Format (.rtf).
+Your files should be in one of these formats: Adobe PDF (.pdf), Microsoft Word (.doc, .docx) or Rich text Format (.rtf).